 Valve Type Lightning Arrester

-An improved but more expensive surge arrester is the valve type arrester which is extensively used in the system operation on higher voltages.
+An improved but more expensive surge arresters are the valve Types of Lightning Arresters which are extensively used in the system operation on higher voltages.

 The diagram shows that the valve type of lightning arrester contains a number of series-connected gaps, coils units, and the valve elements of nonlinear resistance material usually made of silicon carbide discs.